-Gasoline is not considered used by you for farming under the following conditions:
+Gasoline is not considered used by you for farming if it is used:

-(a) It is used off the farm to transport livestock, feed, crops, or equipment.
+(a) Off the farm to transport livestock, feed, crops, or equipment.

-(b) It is used in processing, packaging, freezing, or canning operations.
+(b) In processing, packaging, freezing, or canning operations.

-(c) It is used for personal purposes.
+(c) For personal purposes.

-(d) It is used on the farm of another person, even though used for farming.
+(d) On the farm of another person, even though used for farming.

-Often a vehicle will be used on the farm both for farming and for nonfarming purposes.
-In these cases, show the number of gallons of gasoline used for each purpose when claiming credit.
+Often a vehicle is used on the farm both for farming and for nonfarming purposes.
+In these cases, show the number of gallons of gasoline used for each purpose when claiming a credit.

-2. Commercial Fishing Vessel Use. - You may claim a credit for tax paid on gasoline used in a commercial fishing vessel in the amount of 2° a gallon if purchased and used before 4/1/83, 4° a gallon if purchased before 4/1/83 and used after 3/31/83, and 9° a gallon if purchased and used after 3/31/83.
+2. Commercial Fishing Vessel Use. - You may claim a credit for tax paid on gasoline used in a commercial fishing vessel in the amount of 9¢ a gallon.
 A commercial fishing vessel is one used in the fisheries or whaling business and used:

-- Exclusively for catching shrimp and other types of aquatic life for sale commercially as bait, or - On specific trips exclusively for catching fish to be sold commercially.
+- Exclusively for catching shrimp and other types of aquatic life for sale commercially as bait; or - On specific trips exclusively for catching fish to be sold commercially.

-3. Off-highway Business Uses. -You may claim a credit for tax paid on gasoline used for off-highway business purposes in the amount of 2¢ a gallon if purchased and used before 4/1/83, 4¢ a gallon if purchased before 4/1/83 and used after 3/31/83, and 9¢ a gallon if purchased and used after 3/31/83.
-Off-highway business use does not include gasoline used in a motorboat or in a highway vehicle that either:
+3. Off-highway Business Uses.-You may claim a credit for tax paid on gasoline used for off-highway business purposes in the amount of 9¢ a gallon.
+Off-highway business use does not include gasoline used in a motorboat that is not a commercial fishing vessel, or in a highway vehicle that either:

-- Is registered or required to be registered for highway use under the laws of any State, the District of Columbia, or foreign country; or - Is owned by the United States and is used on the highway.
+- Is registered or required to be registered for highway use under the laws of any state, the District of Columbia, or a foreign country; or - Is owned by the United States and is used on the highway.

-4. Intercity, Local, or School Bus Uses.-If you are the ultimate purchaser of gasoline for a bus that provides transportation (1) to the general public for a fee or (2) to students and school employees, you may claim a credit for tax paid on gasoline used for this service in the amount of 4¢ or 9¢, whichever paid, a gallon.
+4. Intercity, Local, or School Bus Uses. - If you are the ultimate purchaser of gasoline for a bus that provides transportation (1) to the general public for a fee, or (2) to students and school employees, you may claim a credit for tax paid on gasoline used for this service in the amount of 9¢ a gallon.

-If you provide transportation on intercity and local buses on non-scheduled irregular routes, you may take the credit only if the seating capacity of the bus is at least 20 adults, not including the driver.
+If you provide transportation on intercity and local buses on nonscheduled irregular routes, you may take the credit only if the seating capacity of the bus is at least 20 adults, not including the driver.

-5. Gasoline/alcohol Mixture. -You may claim a credit for tax paid on gasoline that you used to produce a gasoline/alcohol mixture which was sold or used in your trade or business.
-The credit is 4¢ per gallon of gasoline in the mixture if you purchased the gasoline before 4/1/83 and sold or used the mixture during the tax year.
-The credit is 5¢ per gallon of gasoline in the mixture if you purchased the gasoline after 3/31/83, paid tax of 9¢ per gallon, and sold or used the mixture during the tax year.

-6. Qualified Taxicab Use.-The ultimate purchaser may claim a credit for tax paid on gasoline used after December 31, 1978, and before October 1, 1984, in a qualified taxicab providing qualified taxicab service in the allowable amount of 4¢ a gallon.
+5. Gasoline/Alcohol Mixture.-You may claim a credit for tax paid on gasoline that you used to produce a gasoline/alcohol mixture that was sold or used in your trade or business.
+The credit is 5/3¢(.0566) a gallon if you paid 9¢ a gallon.
+6. Qualified Taxicab Use. - The ultimate purchaser may claim a credit for tax paid on gasoline used before October 1, 1985, in a qualified taxicab providing qualified taxicab service in the amount of 4¢ a gallon.

 A qualified taxicab is a land vehicle that holds fewer than 10 adults including the driver.
-For 1978 and later model years, the vehicle model must have a fuel economy rating better than the average fuel economy standard for the model year (18 mpg for 1978 models, 19mpg for 1979, 20 mpg for 1980, 22 mpg for 1981, 24 mpg for 1982, 26 mpg for 1983, and 27 mpg for 1984).
+For 1978 and later model years, the vehicle model must have a fuel economy rating better than the average fuel economy standard for the model year (18 mpg for 1978 models, 19 mpg for 1979, 20 mpg for 1980, 22 mpg for 1981, 24 mpg for 1982, 26 mpg for 1983, 27 mpg for 1984 and 271⁄2 mpg for 1985).
 A taxicab is qualified if the vehicle received or could have received an exemption from the fuel economy standard for the model year.
 Fuel economy standards do not apply for vehicles acquired before 1979.

 Qualified taxicab service means furnishing nonscheduled land transportation for a fixed fee in a qualified taxicab.
-The person operating the taxicab must be properly licensed as a taxicab driver and must not be prohibited by company policy (with the consent of the passengers) from furnishing ride-sharing.
+The person operating the taxicab must be properly licensed as a taxicab driver and must not be prohibited from furnishing ride-sharing.